Data-and-Trust-Alliance/DPS/specification.md

 # 7. Annex

-The Annex contain normative vocabulary to be used when it applies.
-These vocabulary SHALL be used when they apply.
+The Annex contains normative vocabulary to be used when it applies.
+This vocabulary SHALL be used when they apply.

 ## 7.1 Data Collection Method Codes